-When Peggie dePasquale, first took her job as the Bridger-Teton Community Organizer for WWA, the idea of getting to wake up every morning and fight for this state’s wild places could not have excited her more.
-The degradation from energy extraction, timber harvest and road building on our wild world was something she understood well.
+When Peggie dePasquale, first took her job at for WWA, the idea of getting to wake up every morning and fight for this state’s wild places could not have excited her more.
+The degradation from energy extraction, timber harvest and road building to our wild world was something she understood well.
 However, she was caught off guard when the debate that immediately faced her dealt instead with a community with whom she felt very much a part - recreationists.
-The conflict between those who want to access wild places either on a bike or with a motor and those who feel strongly these places need to be protected as Wilderness, is becoming one of the leading issues facing conservation efforts today.
+The conflict between those who want to access wild places either on a bike or with a motor and those who feel strongly these places need to be protected as Wilderness, is becoming one of the leading issues facing land conservation efforts today.

 Wyoming Wilderness Association (WWA) is a state-wide grassroots conservation organization with a mission to protect Wyoming public wildlands.
 WWA uses education, stewardship and advocacy to bring this mission to life.
 Check out all their work by clicking the image.